shohata-data/cn_mft-jp/README.md

 The detail and results of this model are published in the following journal article:

-Sho Hata, Keisuke Nansai, Yosuke Shigetomi, Minami Kito, Kenichi Nakajima (2025)  Material efficiency and circularity goals to achieve a carbon-neutral society by 2050, Environmental Science & Technology, under review, DOI:
+Sho Hata, Keisuke Nansai, Yosuke Shigetomi, Minami Kito, Kenichi Nakajima (2025)  Material efficiency and circularity goals to achieve a carbon-neutral society by 2050, Environmental Science & Technology, DOI: